-IFRS 18 "Presentation and Disclosure of Financial Statements" replaces IAS 1 and updates the structure of the statement of comprehensive income.
+IFRS 18 "Presentation and Disclosure in Financial Statements" replaces IAS 1 and updates the structure of the statement of comprehensive income.
 It adds disclosures about management performance measures and strengthens the principles of aggregation and disaggregation used in the primary financial statements and notes.
+The relevant impacts will be disclosed upon completion of the assessment.